SyouTono242/yiran.github.io/about.markdown

 permalink: /about/
 ---

+# About Me

 Hello there, welcome to my page UwU!

-My name is Yiran and I'm currently a 4th-year student at [Western University](https://www.uwo.ca), doing a double major in Biology and Computer Science.
-I'm currently doing my thesis projects under the supervision of [Dr. Simmon Bonner](https://www.uwo.ca/stats/people/bios/simon-bonner.html) and [Dr. Art Poon](https://www.schulich.uwo.ca/microbiologyandimmunology/people/Art%20Poon.html).
+My name is Yiran and I'm currently a 4th-year student at [Western University](https://www.uwo.ca), working on a double major in Biology and Computer Science.
+I'm currently doing my thesis projects under the supervision of [Dr. Simon Bonner](https://www.uwo.ca/stats/people/bios/simon-bonner.html) and [Dr. Art Poon](https://www.schulich.uwo.ca/microbiologyandimmunology/people/Art%20Poon.html).
 I study birds' range expansion and viruses' evolution, but there is so much more in nature to explore.

 Outside of school, I'm a trivia collector, a book lover, and a (beginner level) Klingon speaker.
 Pretty random right?